ministryofjustice/security-guidance/docs/it-incident-management-policy.md

 The nature of an incident may not be immediately obvious when it is first reported; further assessments of its categorisation need to be made as more information is gathered.
 For example, through conducting an investigation \(see Figure 2 which outlines this process flow\).

-The sub-sections below provide an overview of the three categories with further guidance on its practical application provided in [IT Security – Incident Management Plan and Process Guide](incident-management-plan-and-process-guide.md).
+The sub-sections below provide an overview of the three categories with further guidance on its practical application provided in the [Security Incident Management Plan](security-incident-management-plan.md) document.

 #### Low impact incident